documents4j/documents4j/README.md

 If Maven discovers that the build is not run on MS Windows, this profile will be activated by default.

-Several time consuming operation such as building source code and javadoc artifacts as well as building the shaded jar are only executed when the *extras* profile is active.
+Several time consuming operations such as building source code and javadoc artifacts as well as building the shaded jar are only executed when the *extras* profile is active.

 Credits